-The Microsoft team has also fixed a number of issues which include, a Microsoft Edge crash encountered when interacting with combo boxes in PDF forms, night light being on after an upgrade, an issue with the slider to adjust the night light strength, an issue where night light was skipping the fade transition when it was turned off, increased battery drain while the screen was on in recent builds.
+The Microsoft team had also fixed a number of issues which include a Microsoft Edge crash encountered when interacting with combo boxes in PDF forms, night light being on after an upgrade, an issue with the slider to adjust the night light strength, an issue where night light was skipping the fade transition when it was turned off, increased battery drain while the screen was on in recent builds.
 An issue resulted in the “…” menu contents being clipped for certain apps like Voice Recorder and Alarms and Clock when the app was full screen.

 They have also fixed an issue resulting in some Insiders experiencing bug check green screens citing a KERNEL_SECURITY_VIOLATION error.
 Other issues involve launching games that use anti-cheat software that may trigger a bug check (GSOD), Creative X-Fi sound cards not functioning properly, and some Realtek SD card readers not functioning properly.
 There is also something called the Bing Insider Program, which comes with a lot of privileges of its own.